HGARgG-0710/math-expressions.js/README.md

 Takes an array and measures it's maximum dim (how nested it actually is).
 For example dim of a number/string or anything that is not an Array is 0 as well as of array with no elements.
 Dim of array with n arrays, which have something else in them is n+1 and so on.

+### 34.binomial()

+Takes in two numbers and calculates the binomial coefficient for them.
+(Works not only with integers, if one passes rational number for the first (but not second) argument, it works fine.
+However, if the second argument is rational, then it gets rounded down to the nearest integer.)

 ## Classes

 ### 1.Statistics